Tishreen Movement: Repression

-The Tishreen Movement has faced severe repression from the Government of Iraq under Adil Abdul-Mahdi.
-State security forces have responded with violence against peaceful protesters on several occasions both in Baghdad and Iraq's southern provinces.
-Security Forces responded with violence from the first day of protests, using tear gas and live ammunition to disperse anti-government protesters.
-The government blamed that the violence had been provoked by rioters.
+The Tishreen Movement faced severe repression from the Government of Iraq under Adil Abdul-Mahdi.
+State security forces responded with violence against peaceful protesters on several occasions both in Baghdad and Iraq's southern provinces.
+Security forces responded with violence from the first day of protests, using tear gas and live ammunition to disperse anti-government protesters.
+The government asserted that the violence had been provoked by rioters.

-It is estimated that the violent repression during the first six months resulted`in 600 dead and 20,000 injured among protesters.
+It is estimated that the violent repression during the first six months resulted in 600 dead and 20,000 injured among protesters.
 Militias part of the Popular Mobilization Forces also participated in repression of the October Protest Movement.

 The confrontation between protesters and the security forces was amplified through the involvement of outside actors.
 Iran sided with the government of Abdul-Mahdi and Iraqi paramilitary groups in opposing the protest movement, having invested heavily in both.
 The United States rhetorically backed the movement's demands, decrying violence faced by the protesters.
 Many protesters expressed their dissatisfaction with Iranian influence over Iraq's security forces, fueling the belief among paramilitary groups that the US was responsible for the protests.

 The unrelenting protests calling for accountability and a change to the electoral law made Abdul-Mahdi's position as Prime Minister untenable, eventually forcing him and his government to step down.
 Abdul-Mahdi, however, remained as caretaker until the nomination of Mustafa al-Kadhimi as his replacement.
 Kadhimi came to power on a promise to hold security forces accountable and schedule early elections.
 Elections were announced for June 2021, a year earlier than scheduled.